oat-sa/taohub-articles/forge/testrunner/testmodel-25.md

 ### prepareContent( core\_kernel\_classes\_Resource \$test, \$items = array())

 Creates a test content specific to the test model.
-If possible this content should be based on \$items.\
+If possible this content should be based on \$items.<br/>

 This function is called whenever a test model is assigned to an test.

 ### deleteContent( core\_kernel\_classes\_Resource \$test)

-This should delete the content of the test, however not the compiled content.\
+This should delete the content of the test, however not the compiled content.<br/>

 Usually called on deletion of test or change of test model.

 ### getItems( core\_kernel\_classes\_Resource \$test)